Ethan10434217/POEpart2/README.md

 Change List:

+Fixed all errors

+Removed some unnecessary textInputs on the ChefMenu page.

 Changed text on the Home page to be more accurate/ Moved items around to be more visually appealing.

 Added average course prices on the home page.